 How long do restrictive covenants last?

-Restrictive covenants that run with land are perpetual.
+Restrictive covenants that “run with the land” are perpetual.
 They remain attached to the land or property.
-Some RCs have an expiration date, but automatically renew unless voted down.
+Some RCs have an expiration date, but they automatically renew unless voted down.
 Some developers specify a sunset period, such as 10 years, after which RCs expire.

 What is a declaration of restrictive covenants?